 The UCA will review the case documentation, other items submitted as evidence to the case, the written appeal, administrative items provided by OSARP, and the Responding Party’s previous disciplinary history maintained by OSARP.

 If an appeal submission is based on procedural irregularity and/or excessively harsh outcomes, the IAAR will generally proceed in accordance with the procedures below.
-A Responding Party does not attend or participate in an IAAR granted solely based on procedural irregularity and/or excessively harsh outcomes.
+A Responding Party does not attend or participate in an IAAR solely based on procedural irregularity and/or excessively harsh outcomes.

 Step 1: Appeal based on Procedural Irregularity, if applicable